top of page

 Real-time text of spoken words displayed on screen, often used for video or events.

-An app that displays real-time captions of nearby speech, as well as picking up and notifying about certain sounds, such as the doorbell or baby crying.
+An app that displays real-time captions of nearby speech, as well as picking up and notifying certain sounds, such as the doorbell or baby crying.

 Live Transcribe